Characterizing the Gravitational Wave Signal from Core-Collapse Supernovae: Discussion.

-\paragraph{Discussion.} We have analyzed the \ac{GW} signals from a large set of 3D \fornax{} \ac{CCSN} simulations.
-Our calculations employed state-of-the-art treatments for neutrino transport and neutrino-matter interactions.
+We have analyzed the \ac{GW} signals from a large set of 3D \fornax{} \ac{CCSN} simulations.
+Our calculations employed the most advanced treatment for neutrino transport and neutrino-matter interactions available.
 The most robust feature is an excess in the time-frequency diagram of the \ac{GW} strain following a characteristic track.
 The corresponding peak frequency is associated with quadrupolar oscillation modes of the \ac{PNS}, so its measurement would allow us to constrain the structure of the \ac{PNS}.
 This in turn would have consequences for the \ac{EOS} and for the transport properties of warm nuclear matter.

 A signature of the \ac{SASI} is found only in one progenitor.
-If present and detected, this signature could potentially be extremely valuable because it might be used to infer the time at which the supernova shock is revived \cite{Andresen:2016pdt, Andresen:2018aom}.
-In combination with the knowledge of the time of neutrino shock breakout \cite{Wallace:2015xma}, this would produce a strong constraint on the explosion mechanism.
+If present and detected, this signature could potentially be extremely valuable because it might be used to infer the time at which the supernova shock is revived \citep{Andresen:2016pdt, Andresen:2018aom}.
+In combination with the knowledge of the time of neutrino shock breakout \citep{Wallace:2015xma}, this would produce a strong constraint on the explosion mechanism.
+Nevertheless, our results show that, in contrast with what \citet{Andresen:2016pdt} and \citet{Andresen:2018aom} claimed on the basis of a few models affected by aliasing, it is the pulsation of the \ac{PNS} that is the most robust feature of the \ac{GW} signal in 3D, and not the \ac{SASI}.
+Indeed, a signature of the \ac{SASI} is found only in one of our progenitors.

+Our simulations also clearly demonstrate that \acp{GW} are driven by convection at the periphery of the \ac{PNS} and not by the convection inside the \ac{NS} as claimed by \citet{Andresen:2016pdt}.
 Finally, we have shown, for the first time, that a measurement of the overall amplitude of the \ac{GW} signal would constrain the strength of turbulence induced by neutrino-driven convection or \ac{SASI} behind the shock.
 This would allow us to probe directly the engine of \acp{CCSN}.
+Our results show that \ac{GW} observations are a promising avenue by which to probe the otherwise inaccessible dynamics of the inner engine of \acp{CCSN}.
+However, these observations will likely require the kind of high sensitivity over a broad range of frequencies that only future generation \ac{GW} detectors can achieve.